-- electrical plugs, wires and sockets;

 - electrical items;

-- cookers;
+- microwave:

-- matches, used for lighting birthday candles, kept in high kitchen cupboard;

-- matches, taken to Joey's Field are kept secure in a plastic tool box;

 - flammable materials including furniture, furnishings, paper etc.;

 - flammable chemicals;

 - means of escape;

 - anything else identified.

 Fire Safety Precautions Taken

 We ensure that fire doors are clearly marked, never obstructed and easily opened from the inside.

 We ensure that smoke detectors/alarms and firefighting appliances conform to BS EN standards, are fitted in appropriate high risk areas of the building and are checked as specified by the manufacturer.